shreyassridar94/sridar-portfolio/Final Project/final_project_ssridar.md

 <img src="https://github.com/shreyassridar94/sridar-portfolio/blob/master/Final Project/img1.jpg?raw=true" width="800">

 __Elements of the story:__
+- Introduction:
-- Environmental impact of waste generation and benefits of recycling along with current rate of recycling in the US for different material types.
+- - Environmental impact of waste generation and benefits of recycling along with current rate of recycling in the US for different material types.
 - US export of trash to other countries over the years and how China's ban on import of trash is affecting the US
 - Increase in the volume of trash due to people staying at homes during the COVID-19 pandemic
 - Problems of single stream recycling, incorrect sorting of waste, increasing cost of recycled material whereas virgin materials are very cheap